Road & Travel Magazine

 Yep, that's right, nothing gets those magical hormones pumping faster than a good ol' American truck.

 With all due respect to other forms of arousal, the pickup truck far surpasses Kim Basinger for consistent thrills (or, perhaps for you, Mel Gibson).
 For one thing, our chances with a truck are much better than with a movie star.
-For another, it's never the wrong time or place to hop in a truck; you're performance behind the wheel actually improves after a few beers (or I think it does, because the truck never objects); and the damn thing always takes you home on the first night.
+For another, it's never the wrong time or place to hop in a truck; your performance behind the wheel actually improves after a few beers (or I think it does, because the truck never objects); and the damn thing always takes you home on the first night.
 I do not find myself saying silly, regrettable things to a truck, and after several years of contented companionship it doesn't say, "I need more space."

 A truck actually transforms the driver.
 At 31 years old, I still look more like Opie Taylor than Clint Eastwood.
 I get carded for buying whole milk.
 But I hop in a truck and I'm overcome by an irresistible urge to ramble through forests, chew Redman tobacco and fly over rows of buses.
 Sure, I usually settle for ambling over parking stones and chewing a stick of Juicy-Fruit, but the truck gives me the option.
 That's why I'll lie, cheat and steal like a drug fiend simply to get behind the wheel of one.